 Chelsea Cameron, a young British woman who was raised by drug addicts, has taken forgiveness one step further by finding the positives in her parents’ addiction.
 In an open letter that posted on her blog, she begins with “Mum and Dad, Thanks for everything, I owe you.”
 She extends thanks to both her parents for, “teaching me that taking drugs ruins lives, breaks families apart and gives no one a quality of life worth living.”

 Cameron goes on to say, “I’ll be eternally grateful for this lesson you have taught me, which has a message which has stuck by me until this day and always will.
 I have never and will never have a desire to take harmful substances, through your example.”

 Addiction is more common than you might realize.
 A recent study by the Pew Research Center revealed that 46 percent of U.S. adults reported having either a family member or close friend who currently is, or has been, addicted to drugs.
 The study also discovered that addiction impacted both men and women equally, and there were no notable differences in addiction rates based on political affiliations or ethnicity.

 An estimated 28 million Americans grew up with addicted parents, and many of these children of drug addicts have found the support they need by sharing their experiences with others who have “been there.”
 Groups like Nar-Anon, a worldwide 12-step fellowship program for families and friends of addicts, hold meetings throughout the country, and some locations even have Narateen groups for young people.

-Here at the Florida House Experience, we know that addiction is a disease that impacts the whole family — that’s why we offer a variety of programs and services for families of addicts, including family psychotherapy and family dynamics classes.
+Here at FHE Health, we know that addiction is a disease that impacts the whole family — that’s why we offer a variety of programs and services for families of addicts, including family psychotherapy and family dynamics classes.

 Need Help Learning How to Forgive Your Drug-Addicted Parents?
 We’re Here For You